nsmsn/personal-site-v2/src/now.md

 I’m serving my final year as a vestry member at [St. James’ Episcopal Church](http://stjamesknox.org) in 2021.

 We’re continuing to build <strong>people power</strong> with [Justice Knox](http://justiceknox.org) in this organization’s fifth year.
 I’m getting involved with affordable housing research and leading a network team again.

+## Knoxville

+The Scruffy Little City continues to be home base.
+I’ve been enjoying learning more local history by attending the [Knoxville History Project](https://knoxvillehistoryproject.org/)’s regular [events on Zoom](https://knoxvillehistoryproject.org/events/).